 Breakfast In America is a hit in Paris, despite the fact that you wouldn't expect an American diner to be so popular.
-They have three seating times for Thanksgiving, each of which includes a typical Thanksgiving plate and your choice of pie.
+They have two seating times for Thanksgiving at 6 pm and 8:30 pm at both their outlets, each of which includes a typical Thanksgiving plate and your choice of pie.
 It's worth noting that this menu is only available in the 5th arrondissement.

 The Thanksgiving dinner at Hotel Vernet is another highly recommended alternative if you're seeking for a truly unique and luxurious Thanksgiving experience.
 Hotel Vernet is a luxury boutique hotel located near the Louvre in the 1st arrondissement.

 Celebrate Thanksgiving at Cali Sisters in Paris, where California-inspired cuisine meets traditional holiday flavors.
 Savor a fusion of tastes while enjoying a cozy and welcoming atmosphere.